jeanrobert70/Salary-Prediction-using-Linear-Regression/README.md

-# Predicting new hire Salary using Machine Learning
+# Predicting new hire Salary using Linear Regression
 This notebook looks into using linear regression in an attempt to build a machine learning model capable of predicting a new employee's salary based on their years of experience.

 This is a simple data where dataset where I utilized linear regression algorithm to obtain our objective.